Sundays

 Our senior community finds this gathering to fill their appetite for regular teaching, warm fellowship, celebration, and staying connected.
 Pastor John will care for you with the Word of God, corny jokes, and his heart for Christ.
 For senior adults.

-Facilitator: Pastor John Carney
+Led by Pastor John Carney

 Central Singles